IBM-Cloud/secure-file-storage/README.md

 Go to the [toolchains](https://cloud.ibm.com/devops/toolchains) page.
 Make sure to be in the correct region.
 Click on the toolchain **secure-file-storage-toolchain**, then on the delivery pipeline **secure-file-storage-pipeline**.
 Finally, **Run Pipeline** and choose the manual trigger **manual-trigger-builddeploy** to build and deploy the app.
 You can click on the details of the pipeline run to see and examine the diagnostic logs.

 ### Uninstall
 The toolchain includes a trigger to uninstall the app.
 Click **Run Pipeline**, select the trigger **manual-trigger-uninstall** and run the pipeline.
 When it has finished, switch to the [Schematics workspace](https://cloud.ibm.com/schematics/workspaces) and select the action to **Destroy resources**.
-As an alternative, you could also select **Delete workspace** which removes the resources and the workspace.
+Thereafter, select **Delete workspace** which removes the workspace itself.
+Only deleting the workspace keeps the resources.

 ## Code Structure
 The file for the Infrastructure as Code, the Continuous Delivery pipeline, and the app itself are organized in several directories.